-A student, who is determined to not be making SAP, will be sent a letter by the Financial Aid Office informing them that they have been placed on financial aid warning and will have one semester to improve their academic performance to a satisfactory level.
+A student, who is determined to not be making SAP, will be sent a letter by the Financial Aid Office informing them that they have been place on Financial Aid Warning and will have one semester to improve their academic performance to a satisfactory level.
 The student will continue to be eligible to receive aid during this period, provided all other eligibility requirements are met.